NedislavKolev/penetration-python/README.md

 Can be used for CTFs (CaptureTheFlag) or just for cheking your network

-You can find the output files in "netgetresults" directory
+You can find the output files in "infogetresults" directory

 By default ***nikto*** and ***gobuster*** are using ports 80,443 and 8080